dirac-institute/sorcha/docs/inputs.rst

 +------------------+----------------------------------------------------------------------------------+

 .. note::
-  The Phase curve parameters(s) column will not be present if the phase curve function/calculation is set to None in the :ref:`configuration file<configs>'.
+  The Phase curve parameters(s) column will not be present if the phase curve function/calculation is set to None in the :ref:`configuration file<configs>`.

 .. note::
   In the :ref:`configuration file<configs>` you can decide which filters you want to have ``Sorcha`` run on and specify which filter is the main filter that the absolute magnitude is defined for.
 You only need to provide colors for those filters specified in the :ref:`configuration file<configs>`.